 If you can’t find exactly what you want, start your own charity.

 It may take a lot of hard work to start a charity from scratch, but in the end, the rewards are endless.
-Before you start out on your own, though, you may want to spend a year or two working closing with another group, to learn the ins and outs of an organization like the one you want to start.
+Before you start out on your own, though, you may want to spend a year or two working closely with another group, to learn the ins and outs of an organization like the one you want to start.
 Or, you may want to create a new local chapter of an existing larger organization that may have training in place already.

 Remember, money is meaningful too.

 If you don’t have as much time as you’d like to dedicate to volunteering, remember that nonprofit organizations always need money too.
-And writing a check is no less meaningful or impactful.
+And writing a cheque is no less meaningful or impactful.
 In fact, sometimes, that’s the only way you can participate and help a specific charity.